-Jack is a proud Whadjuk-Ballardong Nyoongar man from Boorloo.
-He was supported by a MADALAH secondary scholarship to attend Wesley College, where he graduated from in 2017.
+Jack Collard is a proud Whadjuk-Ballardong Nyoongar man from Boorloo.
+He was supported by a MADALAH secondary scholarship to attend Wesley College, where he graduated in 2017.

 In 2018, Jack was awarded a MADALAH tertiary scholarship to continue his studies at the University of Western Australia.
 Jack enrolled into a Bachelor of Arts, majoring in Political Sciences and International Relations & Indonesian Studies.

-In 2019, Jack is starting a New Colombo Plan Scholarship program studying and interning abroad in the Indo-Pacific region.
-He is going to study at the Gadjah Mada University in Yogyakarta and after that, intern at various NGOs in places like Fiji, Vanuatu, Papua New Guinea, Japan and Timor Leste.
+In 2019, Jack started a New Colombo Plan Scholarship Program studying and interning abroad in the Indo-Pacific region.
+He studied at the Gadjah Mada University in Yogyakarta and after that, interned at various NGOs in places like Fiji, Vanuatu, Papua New Guinea, Japan and Timor Leste.

-“I’m very grateful for the many opportunities that MADALAH has made possible for me throughout high school and now into my university studies.
-The way in which this scholarship has allowed me to pursue amazing opportunities like attending UNEMRIP and UNPFII possible has opened up doors I would have never known about”.
+“I’m very grateful for the many opportunities that MADALAH made possible for me throughout high school and now into my university studies.
+The scholarship has allowed me to pursue amazing opportunities like attending UNEMRIP and UNPFII, and has opened up doors I would have never known about”.

-In the future, Jack plans to do PhD study on how First Nations peoples across the globe have mitigated certain issues associated with their pursuits for economic self-determination.See more success stories
+In the future, Jack plans to do a PhD on how First Nations people across the globe have mitigated certain issues associated with their pursuits for economic self-determination.See more success stories